What we’re about

 A first aid kit is essential as you are responsible for your own safety.

 You MUST carry adequate water on walks, do not expect other members to give up their water if you run out due to bringing an insufficient amount.

 The group leader or event host's decision on allowing you on a walk is final.
 If they believe that you are unfit or unable to do a walk or be part of the group, you will need to respect that decision.

 Many of our events are within national parks and unfortunately pets are not allowed in these places.
 However, there are a lot of places around Townsville such as parks and beaches that are dog-friendly, we usually make a note of this in the event description - In those instances, your four-legged friend is more than welcome to join us.

 Any member found to be engaging in behaviour such as bullying, harassing or stalking other members will be removed from the group.
 Please respect one another, as well as each other’s privacy.

 A lot of our walks are in national parks, you will need to take any litter with you and dispose of it properly.

 When out in nature, no one wants to choke on your second hand smoke.
 If you must smoke during our events, ensure it is done a decent distance from everyone else and as per the above point, you will need to take your cigarette butts with you and dispose of them properly.

 WALKING PACE and MINI GROUPS

-Walking in a large group of 15 or so individuals brings with it a natural variation in walking speeds.
+Walking in a group of 12-15 or so individuals brings with it a natural variation in walking speeds.

 You will find yourself close to or near a group of similarly paced individuals.
 Please be aware of each 1 or 5 of you (or the number you vaguely are) and try to look out for each other as much as you can.
 Make sure the last of you is ok.
 This is especially important if you are at the back of the walking pack.